Last updated 04/05/2018

 How do I find out more?

-SendGrid is an email delivery company and is our chosen provider for the sending of email via the Parent Hub service.
+SendGrid – now part of Twilio - is an email delivery company and is our chosen provider for the sending of email via the Parent Hub service.

 Whose data does this affect?